LukeMS/keltor/rst/index.rst

 **ALCC/BW**: 8.79/8.83

-This trade city is surrounded by some of the most fertile farmland in the Middle Lands.
+This trade city is surrounded by some of the most fertile farmland in the `Middle Lands`_.
 They produce exceptional wine and spirits with a myriad of subtle flavors.
-Southflo is the capital of Celyd and the seat of the Senate.
+Southflo is the capital of `Celyd`_ and the seat of the Senate.
 It was founded over 800 years ago or, as some contend, re-founded.
 Near the end of the second fall refugees from many lands came to the area this city now occupies.
 Some historians think the city was founded as a city of outcasts.
 Another, not so minor, claim to fame is the city's role as a backdrop for a very popular story, To the Surprise of the Silk Princess found in the Saga of Tazral, vol IV.

-.. `Hilldale`:
+.. _`Hilldale`:

 O. Hilldale
 =============================